ekagra1602/mcp/README.md

 ---

-## 🧩 Extending / Replacing the Backend
+##Extending / Replacing the Backend

 `MemoryStore` is deliberately simple.
 To use Redis, Postgres, or any other storage: